 Education New Voices

 New Voices is a mentorship program designed for the artistic leaders of tomorrow.
-The program aims to provide a steppingstone for emerging artists and arts professionals who are interested in larger-scale curation to gain experience in curating, producing, and presenting new music within a mid-size performing arts company.
+The program aims to provide opportunities for emerging artists and arts professionals to curate larger-scale productions and to gain experience in the production and presentation of new music within a mid-size performing arts company.

 The successful candidate will: